integralong/integralong.github.io/_pages/about.md

 #### Lauren Song (A Hyeon Song)

-Lauren is a rising junior at the <a href='https://www.ufl.edu/' style='color: grey;'>University of Florida</a> studying Mathematics with a strong interest in Bioinformatics and Medical AI.
+Lauren is a rising junior at the <a href='https://www.ufl.edu/'style='color: black;'>University of Florida</a> studying Mathematics with a strong interest in Bioinformatics and Medical AI.

 She is eager to explore the ever-changing fields of technology and healthcare.
 Always open to new opportunities and experiences!